xslonikx/sippoke/README.md

   -K FAIL_COUNT         Program exits with non-zero code if count of failed requests more than threshold -l PAUSE_BETWEEN_TRANSMITS
-                        Pause between transmits (default 0.5, 0 for immediate send) -m                    Do not set DF bit (default DF bit is set) - currently works only on Linux -p {tcp,udp,tls}      Protocol (udp, tcp, tls)
+                        Pause between transmits (default 0.5, 0 for immediate send) -m                    Do not set DF bit (default DF bit is set) - currently works only on Linux (ipv4 and ipv6) and Windows (ipv4 only)
+  -p {tcp,udp,tls}      Protocol (udp, tcp, tls)
-  -s PAYLOAD_SIZE       Fill request up to certain size -t SOCK_TIMEOUT       Socket timeout in seconds (float, default 1.0) -v                    Verbose mode (show sent and received content) -V                    show program's version number and exit
+  -s PAYLOAD_SIZE       Fill request up to certain size -t SOCK_TIMEOUT       Socket timeout in seconds (float, default 1.0) -v                    Verbose mode (shows sent and received messages) -q                    Quiet mode (does not show nothing, only returns exitcode) -o {human,json}       Stats output format (human- or machine-readable).
+In machine-readable only results get printed -V                    show program's version number and exit

 TLS Options: